How to Calculate Federal Income Tax

 LOW WAGE EXAMPLE: NO FEDERAL TAX DEDUCTED

-With an adjusted annual wage of $12,200, let’s find this in the table.
-In this example, the employee is married filing jointly.
+With an adjusted annual wage of $7,900, let’s find this in the table.
+In this example, the employee is married and filing jointly.

 What’s the big takeaway from the previous example?
 It’s very possible that an employee may not have enough in taxable earnings to have FIT deducted.
 The first thing to do is look at the employee’s earnings for that paycheck.

-As a general rule, if the employee earns about $20,000 or less in a year with no other adjustments needed, they will not pay FIT.
+As a general rule, if the employee earns about $20,000 or less in a year with no other adjustments needed, they will not have FIT withheld from their paychecks.

 Summary